Avi-Nandwani/etch-a-sketch/README.md

 # etch-a-sketch

 A fun browser-based sketching tool built with **HTML**, **CSS**, and **JavaScript**.
-Inspired by the classic Etch-a-Sketch toy, this interactive app lets you draw with various colors, erase, and create customizable grid sizes!
+Inspired by the classic Etch-a-Sketch toy and completes the odin project task, this interactive app lets you draw with various colors, erase, and create customizable grid sizes!

 ## 🌟 Features